Goutte/godot-spritesheet-generator/addons/goutte.spritesheet.generator/README.md

 3. Apply multiple transparency schemes

 Steps 2 and 3 are ran by a bash script.
+If you figure out how to do this without bash, don't keep it for yourself!

 The plugin generates multiple images, so you can choose which one renders best for your scene.